Shopify/shopify-app-template-remix/shopify-app-remix/README.md

 ## Getting started

-We will start with a brand new Remix app that uses the indie-stack:
+This package works with any Remix app.
+If you're starting an app from scratch, you can create a brand new Remix app that uses the indie-stack:

 ```bash
 npx create-remix@latest --template remix-run/indie-stack